-10 Innovation #10: Integrated Development and Debug Environment to Create Portable SW-Based Applications on Embedded Heterogeneous Platforms
+10 Innovation #10: Integrated Development and Debug Process for Software-Based Applications on Embedded Heterogeneous Platforms

 Software Defined Systems (SDS) are a dominant portion of the communications eco-chain due to their increased flexibility in addressing evolving requirements and multi-mission profiles.
 General purpose hardware devices can now be specialized via software-based algorithms (including firmware) to execute multiple defined tasks.
 With the rapid advances in technology, it is, however, imperative to reduce software development cost while maintaining the highest overall system performance as the software is ported from one platform to another.